Janelia Fluor® Dyes

 Bright and photostable fluorescent labels are critical tools for the life sciences.
 A key determinant of fluorophore performance is the quantum yield (QY); dyes with improved QY values are typically brighter and more photostable in biological assays.
 At present, improvements to QY have required significant chemical modification to fluorophore structures.
 However, these modifications can have a deleterious impact on molecular size and cell permeability.
 Thus, methods to improve QY using subtle changes in structure would yield fluorophores that enable new and improved experiments.

 Figure 1.
 Absorption and emission spectra of Janelia Fluor dyes.

-This azetidine-substitution is generalizable, and has been applied to additional dye families to yield bright fluorophores with absorption maxima ranging from the ultraviolet to the infrared.
+This azetidine substitution is generalizable and has been applied to additional dye families to yield bright fluorophores with absorption maxima ranging from ultraviolet to infrared.
 These improved Janelia Fluor® dyes should be of general utility for fluorescent labeling, imaging, and detection.

 - Brighter dyes: improved quantum yield and longer fluorescence lifetime with similar extinction and excitation/emission profiles